 Jorius Athexium - A rotund, middle-aged guard assigned the late shift on a portion of Terne's southern wall.
-Jorius is a veteran of the wars, but has not used a weapon in combat in many years.
-Married with two children who have since moved on to lives of their own, he enjoys the peace, quiet, and routine of late night guard duty, but not the surprise that awaits him the night Durayl and his people arrive in Terne.
+Jorius was a veteran of the wars, but had not used a weapon in combat in many years.
+Married with two children who have since moved on to lives of their own, he enjoyed the peace, quiet, and routine of late night guard duty, but not the surprise that awaited him the night Durayl and his people arrived in Terne.

-Orius Margrem - Captain of the City Guard in Terne, Orius was a childhood friend of Captain Toren, though their relationship faltered at the end of the war, when Orius married Toren's former lover, Lady Darcies.
+Orius Margrem - Red-headed Captain of the City Guard in Terne, Orius was a childhood friend of Captain Toren, though their relationship faltered at the end of the war, when Orius married Toren's former lover, Lady Darcies Reverla.

 Porum - Porum worked most of his life as a farmhand in Kreone before getting too friendly with a wealthy farmer's daughter and being driven into a life of wandering.
 Porum was more lazy than cruel, typically taking whatever job paid the best with the least amount of work involved.
 This led him into the employ of Grimm, robbing travelers along the highway between Terne and Tarloni.
 This also led him into a confrontation with a vengeful foerst demon one fateful night.

 Sereesa - A Vessaria woman in the employ of Durayl Silverborne.
-Sereesa is middle-aged, quick with a knife, light with her fingers, and mean as a snake.
-Her employment ends rather abruptly near the shores of the Karees River.
+Sereesa was middle-aged, quick with a knife, light with her fingers, and mean as a snake.
+Her employment ended rather abruptly near the shores of the Karees River.

-Uthmon - A guard posted to Fort Herioch, he immediately recognizes Commander Faren and states that he once reported to the man.
-Faren has no recollection of this, however, and Uthmon's later actions indicate that he may not be what he claims.
+Uthmon - A guard posted to Fort Herioch, he immediately recognized Commander Faren and stateed that he once reported to the man.
+Faren had no recollection of this, however, and Uthmon's later actions indicated that he may not have been what he claimed

 Yaori Karum -

 Yathren - An oarsman in the employ of Captain Reinoa.
-Yathren talks low, talks slow, and doesn't say too much.
-Thinking is a bit uncomfortable for him, too.
-He's more likely to latch on to someone brighter and more ambitious than himself and follow their lead, provided he likes the look of where he's being led.
+Yathren talked low, talked slow, and didn't say too much.
+Thinking was a bit uncomfortable for him, too.
+He was more likely to latch on to someone brighter and more ambitious than himself and follow their lead, provided he liked the look of where he was being led.